I am a parent / carer

 The two years in education when young people are aged 16 and 17 are a vital time in their lives.
 Students start to specialise, the direction of future study and work becomes clearer and the school uniform is left behind as students are supported to take the first steps as adults before their independence is forged.

-Making the right choice of institution or organisation for study is critical and urgent, whether it is to go to school, vocational college or sixth form college full-time; or whether to get an apprenticeship and learn while earning.
+Making the right choice of institution or organisation for study is critical and urgent, whether it is to go to school, technical college or sixth form college full-time; or whether to get an apprenticeship and learn while earning.
 Getting a good start on the right course is essential.

 Due to the raising of the participation age, young people have to be in learning or work with training until they are 17, shortly to rise to 18.
 Also, while there are still great opportunities for learning after ages 16-18, government funding is inevitably reducing for those over 18 and, unless supported while on unemployment benefit, older students will have to pay fees or take out student loans.
 So it is in the interest of every young person to make the best use of their educational time when they are 16-18 and get a great start to their academic and/or working life.